11

 I would love to give you a free resource sheet to support your overall wellness.
 Click the button below to receive your gift.

 I really wanted to talk about this topic today because your natural health and wellness is important.
-You can adopt healthy lifestyle practices that improve your health and enrich your life, which can in turn improve the lives of those close to you.
+You can adopt healthy lifestyle practices that improve your health, your environment, and enrich your life, which can in turn improve the lives of those close to you.
 You have the power to break the cycle of poor health, including chronic disease, so that you can leave a legacy of health to your loved ones.

 I use functional medicine and lifestyle medicine as the first line of treatment, before medications, to treat lifestyle-related chronic diseases.
 Lifestyle-related chronic diseases include diabetes, hypertension, obesity, and some cancers, just to name a few.
-Lifestyle practices, such as eating a whole-food plant-based diet and regular physical activity, can help you lose weight, and maybe reverse some chronic diseases (if you suffer from them).
+Lifestyle practices, such as eating a whole-food plant-based diet and regular physical activity, can help you lose weight, reverse some chronic diseases (if you suffer from them), and can even help you with detoxification.
 In certain cases, these approaches may even outperform pharmaceutical therapy.
-But I always tell my patients that conventional medications may be appropriate at this time to prevent catastrophic illness, but over time, you can work to make the necessary lifestyle changes to possibly reduce and/or eliminate medications.
-Please remember to always consult your physician for your particular needs and circumstances prior to making any decisions whatsoever.

 Is Dietary Supplementation Right For You?